baez97/design-patterns-snake/README.md

 A new paused attribute is added to the `GameView` class, and will be passed to the `BoardView` so that the operation defined for the interval does not perform the `tick` unless the Game is not paused.
 A button is also added to `GameView`, that simply toggles the value of the `paused` variable.

 > For the pause funcionality we have to choose between delegate the logic to the View or to the Game, there is not a better choice.
 For me, pausing this game is a View business, as we are dealing with the `tick` interval from it.

+## Conclusion
+With this article we have learned a little bit about some Design Patterns and how to apply them, but in the last two chapters something changed...
+There were no Design Patterns!
+The main purpose of this article was to give an introduction to DP, but also to this _highly decoupled_ and _no-explicit-logic_ way of programming so that we do not have to memorize all the Design Patterns, their advantages and usages.

+Of course, reading about all of them will for sure increase your powers, but there are so many topics to read about in Software Engineering that sometimes we need a brief introduction like this article so we can decide if we want to get deeper or just have a basic notion about it.

+Thank you so much for reading this article, and please feel free to fork and make contributions.
+It's a pleasure for me to share this with you :)

+Special thanks to @jgallud, my Design Patterns teacher who inspired me so heavily that I couldn't avoid to make an article about it.